 As part of its ethical approach, Cornwall Wildlife Trust aims to carry out its work in a sustainable manner and to maximise its contribution to a healthy living environment.
 We have undertaken an audit of our carbon footprint and continually strive to improve our performance.
 Cornwall Wildlife Trust is proud to have been an Investor in People company since 2005.

 As a charity we receive no direct government aid and depend on the donations of people who care about wildlife and our Cornish countryside.
-Our membership support, of just under 14,000 people which includes 2,700 junior members, is one of the largest sources of funding we have.
+Our membership support, of over 15,000 people which includes 3,000 junior members, is one of the largest sources of funding we have.
 There are many ways you can support the Trust, from joining as a member, to leaving a legacy to making a donation - everything helps us to protect Cornwall's wildlife and wild places.

 Cornwall Wildlife Trust is also a member of The Wildlife Trusts, a national alliance who work to achieve the greatest benefit to wildlife on a local, regional and UK-wide scale.